-According to the 2016 California Plumbing Code (CPC), sediment traps are required for all gas appliances except: illuminating appliances, ranges, clothes dryers, decorative appliances for installation in vented fireplaces, gas fireplaces, and outdoor grills.
+According to section 1212.9 in the 2022 California Plumbing Code (CPC), sediment traps are required for all gas appliances except: illuminating appliances, gas ranges, clothes dryers, decorative appliances for installation in vented fireplaces, gas fireplaces, and outdoor cooking appliances.
 Those are quite a few exceptions.
 Most homes need to have sediment traps installed on the gas piping supplying water heaters and furnaces.

 Where to Install

 This section of the plumbing code has been changing in the last few code cycles, creating some confusion.
 For a while, sediment traps were required “as close as practical” to the appliance, which led many installers to put the sediment trap after the flexible gas connector.
 The 2016 CPC clarified that the trap should be installed after the appliance shutoff valve, but before the flex connector.
 Presumably, this is to facilitate cleaning the trap.

 How to Configure